 Meat-free food are gaining traction in Singapore, with many diners looking out for vegan-friendly dining options in Singapore.

-It is about time, as IPPUDO Singapore will introduce its first plant-based ramen.
+It is about time, as IPPUDO Singapore has introduced its first plant-based ramen.

-Available till 30 June 2021, this limited ramen is available at all eight IPPUDO Singapore dining outlets.
+Available till end August 2021, this limited ramen is available at all eight IPPUDO Singapore dining outlets.
 These include Mandarin Gallery, Mohamed Sultan, Westgate, Shaw Centre, Marina Bay Sands, Tanjong Pagar, The Star Vista, and Raffles City.

 While vegan or vegetarian ramen are not that uncommon in Singapore, IPPUDO wanted to provide vegan diners with the same tasteful experience, with a meat-free broth reminiscent of its acclaimed tonkotsu flavour.